Steven Kwan Player Props: Guardians vs. Blue Jays

 Steven Kwan At The Plate

-- Kwan leads Cleveland with a slugging percentage of .378, fueled by 34 extra-base hits.
+- Kwan has an OPS of .718, fueled by an OBP of .343 and a team-best slugging percentage of .375 this season.

-- Among qualifying batters, he ranks 44th in batting average, while his on-base percentage ranks 47th and he is 116th in slugging.
+- Among the qualified hitters, he ranks 46th in batting average, while his on-base percentage ranks 47th and he is 120th in slugging.

-- Kwan has reached base via a hit in 76 games this season (of 110 played), and had multiple hits in 34 of those games.
+- Kwan has picked up a hit in 68.5% of his 111 games this season, with more than one hit in 30.6% of those games.

-- In five games this year, he has hit a home run (4.5%, and 1% of his trips to the dish).
+- He has hit a home run in five games this season (4.5%), homering in 1% of his chances at the plate.

-- Kwan has had an RBI in 25 games this year (22.7%), including eight multi-RBI outings (7.3%).
-He has also driven in three or more of his team's runs in three contests.
+- In 22.5% of his games this season, Kwan has had at least one RBI.
+He's picked up more than one in 7.2% and driven in three or more of his team's runs in three contests.

-- In 55 of 110 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.